Penny Arcade (performer): Early career

 Arcade adopted the name "Penny Arcade" after an LSD trip with her mentor Jamie Andrews, who took her into his home when she moved to New York.
 It was Andrews who introduced Arcade to John Vacarro.

 Ventura's association with avant-garde performance began at age 17, when she became a member of John Vaccaro's Playhouse of the Ridiculous.
 In 1968, she appeared in painter Larry Rivers film T.I.T.S.
-In 1969, she starred in the Jackie Curtis play Femme Fatale at La MaMa Etc. with Curtis, Mary Woronov, Jayne County and Patti Smith, followed by a small role in the Paul Morrisey / Andy Warhol film, Women in Revolt.
+In 1969, she starred in the Jackie Curtis play Femme Fatale at La MaMa Etc. with Curtis, Mary Woronov, Jayne County and Patti Smith, followed by a small role in the Paul Morrissey / Andy Warhol film, Women in Revolt.
 In 1970, Arcade was featured in her first interview in Rags Magazine, an alternative fashion magazine.

 Time in Europe

 At age 20, Arcade left New York for Europe, where she lived for a decade.
 In 1971, Arcade turned down a role in the London production of Andy Warhol's play Pork, choosing instead to join Vaccaro and The Playhouse of the Ridiculous in Amsterdam.
 After eight months in Amsterdam, she moved to the island of Formentera in Spain's Balearic Islands.
 She has described her time in Europe as fodder for a "...great and scandalous memoir...drinking with sailors as a bargirl, starting a school for the children of drug smugglers, befriending and being befriended by Robert Graves at the end of his life... well, it goes on."